sidoody/gpt-5.2-reasoning-ablation-v1/README.md

 ## Known limitations and future work

-**Grader validation.** The grading pipeline uses GPT-4.1, which has not been validated against physician review on this dataset.
+**Grader validation.** GPT-4.1 has published physician-agreement data (macro F1 = 0.71 on HealthBench), but it has not been validated against physician review on this specific dataset.
 I plan to audit 100 stratified cases with blinded physician scoring and report Cohen's kappa in a future update.

 **Error analysis.** The repo already supports discordant case export but I haven't done a systematic analysis of which case types or specialties benefit most from reasoning.
 That would make the findings more actionable.